pga03/extension-chrome-windows/README.md

 ###Additional Notes:
 * A webpage can't listen for messages, but it can be sent responses.
 This is good enough for our use case.
-* Windows/OS X/Linux have different installation methods
+* Windows/OS X/Linux have different installation methods.
+We'll need to keep this is mind further down the road

-###The Future:
-* Swap simple webpage in favor of the FDT
-* Integrate with GPII components:
-    * USB Listener
-    * Preferences Server
-    * Security Server